 Funding was provided by the National Science Foundation and the Charles Godfrey Binder Endowment.

-Charles Godfrey Binder Professor in Engineering Science and Mechanics
+Evan Pugh University Professor and Charles Godfrey Binder Professor of Engineering Science and Mechanics

 206 Earth and Engineering Sciences Building University Park, PA 16802